sebenik/node-red-log-io/README.md

 - **`inline` [default] mode**
 In this mode, logIO behaves same as core _debug_ node, where you can pipe other nodes into logIO and input messages will be logged to desired output.
 - **`wired` mode**
-In this mode, logIO logs messages of nodes that are in any way connected to logIO, even if not directly.
+In this mode, logIO logs messages of all nodes that are in any way connected to logIO node, even if not directly.
+- **`group` mode**
+In this mode, logIO logs messages of all nodes that are in the same or in a sub group of logIO node.
 - **`flow` mode**
 In this mode, logIO logs messages of all nodes in the current flow.
 In this mode you don't have to wire logIO to any other node.
 - **`select` mode**